DELIGHT-LABS/docs-terraswap-io/content/_index.md

 > For ios,
 > - [Terra Station](https://apps.apple.com/app/id1548434735)

-First, Terra native tokens must be sent to the wallet address corresponding to your Terra Station Extension in order to execute swaps from the web application.
-Once you generate a transaction in the proper format, Station Extension will prompt you to sign the transaction by entering your password.
+Before executing a swap in the web application, your connected wallet must have source tokens and transaction fee.
+Once you generate a transaction in the proper format, it will prompt you to sign the transaction by entering your password.